 Most of you will be able to complete these steps in a matter of minutes, but everything depends on your skill level and the state of your device.

-The exact iOS 11.3 download size will, again, depend on your device and your version of iOS.
-It’ll also depend on your connection speed.
+The exact iOS 11.4.1 download size will, again, depend on your device and your version of iOS.
+The download time will also depend on your connection speed.

-If you’re moving up from Apple’s iOS 11.2.6 update, your iOS 11.3 update will be several hundred megabytes.
-That said, it should only take a couple of minutes to download.
+If you’re moving up from Apple’s iOS 11.4 update, your iOS 11.4.1 update should be a few hundred megabytes.
+If you’re using a fast Wi-Fi connection is should only take two to three to download.
 If your Wi-Fi connection is slow, it will take longer.

-If you’re coming from an older version of iOS, your iOS 11.3 download will be much larger, possibly several hundred megabytes or more, due to the updates you missed along the way.
-This will increase the download time.
+If you’re coming from an older version of iOS, your iOS 11.4.1 download will be much larger thanks to the updates you missed along the way.
+This will obviously increase the download time.

-If you’re upgrading from the iOS 11.2.6 update, the iOS 11.3 installation could take anywhere from eight to twelve minutes to complete.
-It took about eight minutes on our iPhone X.
+If you’re upgrading from iOS 11.4, the iOS 11.4.1 installation could take anywhere from five to ten minutes to complete.
+It took about five minutes on our iPhone X.

-If you’re coming from something older than iOS 11.2.5, your installation could take a lot longer.
+If you’re coming from something older than iOS 11.4, your installation could take a lot longer, upwards of 10 minutes.
 Those of you moving from iOS 10 to iOS 11 for the first time are looking at the longest installation time.

 Your phone or tablet might reboot itself once or twice as the installation process starts finishing up so don’t be alarmed.
 This is normal.